qteatime/kate/docs/dev-manual.md

 }
 ```

-This file tells Kate that there's a game identified by `my-first-cartridge`.
+This file tells Kate that there's a game identified by `my-namespace/my-first-cartridge`.
 This identification **must** be unique, and we'll get into what that means later.
-For now, `my-first-cartridge` will work.

 We also provide a more readable title, `My First Cartridge`.
 This is what players will see in the cartridge selection screen.